tresabhi/tresabhi.github.io/src/content/how-to-talk-to-aliens.md

 ## Sandbags

-You may use sandbags to form a barrier between <colored blue>your property (3)</colored> and the aliens.
-As demonstrated in **Figure 0.4A**, <colored blue>sandbags (2)</colored> are very cheap and offer decent protection against <colored blue>radiation and lights (1)</colored>, the aliens may be emitting <colored>liquids (1)</colored> the biological processes may be producing, among many things.
+You may use sandbags to form a barrier between your property (3) and the aliens.
+As demonstrated in **Figure 0.4A**, sandbags (2) are very cheap and offer decent protection against radiation and lights (1), the aliens may be emitting <colored>liquids (1) the biological processes may be producing, among many things.
 If you decide to deploy sandbags, consider building walls multiple layers thick to increase effectiveness.

 ![**Figure 0.4A:** A mound of sandbags can protect your house well.](https://i.imgur.com/5uQ8ayW.png)